lukas-zip/aave-v2-deploy-uzheth/README.md

 # Aave Protocol v2

-This repository contains the smart contracts source code and markets configuration for Aave Protocol V2.
+This repository contains the smart contracts source code and markets configuration for the deployment of Aave Protocol V2 to the custom blockchain UZHETH.
 The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.
+The repository is forked and adapted based on the open-source Aave Protocol v2: https://github.com/aave/protocol-v2.git

 ## What is Aave?